Zenny00/AssemblyProjects/README.md

-# AssemblyProjects
+# Assembly Projects
 A repository of my experimentation with x86 Assembly.
-Starting with a simple "Hello World!" program, I will attempt to make my way into working with I/O. Overall, I will attempt to build a total of ten unique programs to help me gain familiarity with the language.
+Starting with a simple "Hello World!" program, I will attempt to make my way into working with I/O and control flow.
+Overall, I will attempt to build a total of ten unique programs to help me gain familiarity with the language.

 ## Resources: